karamanets/Neuron-Flash/Privacy Policy.md

 We value your privacy and do our best to ensure that your use of our application is safe and anonymous.

+Please be aware that we have no control over the content posted in the Library.
+Let's maintain respect by refraining from inappropriate content.
 ___